 Many of you “DC locals” have asked where I like to find my junkin treasures!
 So besides eBay, thrift stores, barn sales, estate sales, flea markets, individuals and the side of the road, here’s where I like to go to hunt for rusty gold and also to hunt treasure for my personal collection!

-Chartreuse and Co. – Frederick, MD – This store is a collection of old barns open once a month!
+Chartreuse and Co. – Frederick, MD – This store is a collection of old barns full of vintage treasure open on the weekends!
+About 4x a year, the grounds are also full of vintage guest vendors.

 Community Forklift – Edmonston, MD – This place is HUGE and full of amazing architectural salvage and antiques!